Senior Tax Work Off Program

 When will I receive my Senior Work-off Abatement?

-All hours must be completed between July 1st 2025 and October 1st 2025.
+All hours must be completed between July 1, 2026, and October 1, 2026.
 You will receive a certificate of completion by January 31st of the following year.
 The abatement is applied to the following year’s tax bill.
 The abatement is typically credited to the third and fourth quarter tax bills.

-Since participation in the SENIOR TAX WORK-OFF PROGRAM is considered income earned, will there be taxes deducted?
+Since participation in the SENIOR TAX WORK-OFF PROGRAM is considered income-earned, will there be taxes deducted?

-Yes, the abatement is subject to withholdings (OBRA and Medicare AT 7.5%) The abatement is not subject to state income tax withholdings.
+Yes, the abatement is subject to withholdings (OBRA and Medicare at 10.45%) The abatement is not subject to state income tax withholdings.
 The City will pay the employer share of the federal withholdings and issue a W-2.
 The share of these deductions will be deducted from the abatement amount.
 This means that the actual amount abated from the tax bill will be the amount earned less federal tax withholding, OBRA and Medicare.

 If I’m not selected, are there other Savings Programs available that can help me?
 Yes, there are many programs that can assist such as Circuit Breaker, Extra Help for Prescriptions, Fuel Assistance, and SNAP Benefits.
-Check with our Outreach Division at 787-6125
+Check with our Outreach Division at 787-6124.

-Questions regarding the Program may be directed to: taxworkoff@springfieldcityhall.com. or call (413) 886-5260 You may also visit the Department of Elder Affairs at the Raymond Jordan Senior Center at 1476 Roosevelt Avenue, Springfield, MA 01109
+Questions regarding the Program may be directed to: taxworkoff@springfieldcityhall.com. or call (413) 886-5260.
+You may also visit the Department of Elder Affairs at the Raymond Jordan Senior Center at 1476 Roosevelt Avenue, Springfield, MA 01109.

 Program Overview